ajayjoy-1/Bank-application/README.md

 # 💳 MySpringBank

-MySpringBank is a simple banking application built using **Spring Boot**.
+Bank Application is a simple banking application built using Spring Boot.
 It demonstrates how to manage basic banking operations such as creating accounts, viewing balances, and handling transactions.
-This project showcases RESTful APIs, Spring Data JPA, and Java backend skills.
+This project showcases RESTful APIs, Spring Data JPA, and Java backend development.

 ---